crock-24/Solar-Longterm-EnergyValue/README.md

 - **SARIMAX models** enhanced with **Fourier terms** to capture annual seasonality
 - Conversion of forecasted energy into **monetary value** using electricity rates

-The goal is to demonstrate:
+This project demonstrates:
-1. Strong statistical time series modeling skills
+1. Statistical time series modeling
-2. Ability to integrate external APIs, data cleaning, and feature engineering
+2. Integrating external APIs, data cleaning, and feature engineering
-3. Business interpretation by translating kWh into $ impact
+3. Interpreting economic impact by translating kWh into $ impact

 ---